 Before you start making plans, you’ll need to know where you’re going to stay in the Lake District, and that can be a little bit of a problem.
 Visiting the Lake District can be rather expensive, and it can be tricky to get to and from different towns and villages.

 However, one of its saving graces is the excellent network of backpacker hostels in Lake District.
 This will make your trip easier and cheaper, and you might just meet other like-minded travellers along the way.

-We’ve decided to give you a hand with this list of the best hostels in the Lake District.
+I’ve decided to give you a hand with this list of the best hostels in the Lake District.
 They’re scattered across the national park, so be sure to check the location is right for you – as well as your budget and travel style.
 Let’s take a closer look!

 Quick Answer: The Best Hostels in Lake District